 State 4 is a LEAK-state that is obtained only if the mitochondrial preparation is intact and well-coupled.
-Depletion of ADP by phosphorylation to ATP leads to a decline of O_2 flux in the transition from State 3 to State 4.
-Under these conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
-For calculation of P{P}/O_2 ratios the gradual decline of Y{P}/O_2 towards diminishing [ADP] at State 4 must be taken into account (Gnaiger 2001).
-State 4 respiration, L_T (Table 1), reflects intrinsic proton leak and intrinsic ATP hydrolysis activity.
-O_2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, J{P} , which stimulates respiration coupled to phosphorylation, J{P} > 0.
-This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P} = 0$ (State 4o).
-Alternatively, sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient O_2 is available.
+Depletion of ADP by phosphorylation to ATP causes a decline of O_2 flux in the transition from State 3 to State 4.
+Under the conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
+The gradual decline of $Y{P\gg/O_2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of $P\gg/O_2$ ratios (Gnaiger 2001).
+State 4 respiration, L_T (Table 1), reflects intrinsic proton leak and ATP hydrolysis activity.
+O_2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, $J{P\ll}$, which stimulates respiration coupled to phosphorylation, $J{P\gg} > 0$.
+This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that J{P} = 0 (State 4o).
+Alternatively, sequential ADP titrations reestablish State 3, followed by State 3 to State 4 transitions while sufficient O_2 is available.
 Anoxia may be reached, however, before exhaustion of ADP (State 5).